balena-io-playground/vidr/videos/05-magic-happens/caption.md

 # caption
-Your videos get cleaned up, YouTube chapters and an intro and outro made FOR YOU!
+Cleaned videos, chapters and an intro/outro made FOR YOU!